JohnavinQ/Syringe_Data/README.md

 command to gather data <o>"python syringe_data.py"</o>

 to run syringe_data.py type in the terminal:

-<o>'python syringe_data.py "text_name" ' </o>
+    python syringe_data.py "text_name"

 text_name can be anything you want to call the text file

 When the code is running you can press any key to exit the code and see the text file

 # CVS_Convert.py

 to run CVS_Convert.py type in the terminal:

-<o>'python CVS_Convert.py "text_file" "CVS_file"</o>
+    python CVS_Convert.py "text_file" "CVS_file"

 you need to put <g>text_name.txt </g> in text_file and <g>CVS_name.cvs</g> in the CVS_file